Settlement configuration

 • Reuse configurations when settlement behavior is identical.

-• Introduce additional configurations only when operational needs differ, such as separate settlement flows per region or currency.
+• Introduce additional configurations only when required for operational or reporting needs.

-• Coordinate structural changes with Klarna, since Settlement configuration updates are performed by Klarna.
+• Coordinate structural changes with Klarna, since Klarna performs all modifications to Settlement configurations.